BeauJoh/thesis/source/11-chapter-3-ode.md

 ##Summary

 Essentially, the work presented in this chapter does not address the optimality of the OpenCL programming language for accelerator devices, nor does it need to.
-Instead, it presents the culmination of ground work and the associated considerations required to evaluate the performance of heterogenous devices and introduces a final benchmarking suite (ODE) which serves this purpose.
+Instead, it presents the culmination of ground work and the associated considerations required to evaluate the performance of heterogenous devices and introduces a final benchmarking suite  -- EOD -- which serves this purpose.
 It serves as a platform which is essential to perform workload scheduling of scientific workloads on accelerator devices which will be common to next-generation scientific HPC nodes.

 Separately, three major points become apparent when examining the results presented in this chapter.